Countries of My Youth

 Rhine river.
 My biggest interest on the train ride was a

 ball-point pen I had received from the Kellogg's cereal company.

 It had a flashlight, a compass and a whistle built into it.

 In Caracas we lived in an apartment building in Los Palos

 Grandes.
 Dad suffered a minor injury when the Embassy was

 bombed.
-I used to play for hours on walls with three-story
+I used to play for hours on walls with three-story drops

-Joe Fair.
+was Joe Fair.
 The school was beautiful.
 We had miniature banana

 trees growing in the gardens.
 We listened to John Glenn's

 three-orbit Mercury flight on the short wave radio from launch

 to recovery.
 I was a Venezuelan Cub Scout.
 Girls started to be

 very interesting in the fourth grade.
 I saw my first television